gorlapraveen/firefox_b2b_comm_radio_addon/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct : While being in this project

 ## Our Pledge